k8ssandra/k8ssandra/docs/content/en/docs/getting-started/developer/_index.md

 ## Set up port forwarding

-In order to access Cassandra outside of the K8s cluster, if you don't have an Ingress setup as described in [Configure Ingress]({{< relref "/docs/topics/ingress" >}}), you'll need to configure port forwarding for both CQLSH and Stargate access.
+In order to access Cassandra outside of the K8s cluster, if you don't have an Ingress setup as described in [Configure Ingress]({{< relref "/docs/topics/ingress" >}}), you'll need to configure port forwarding.

-Begin by getting a list of your K8ssandra K8s pods and ports:
+Begin by getting a list of your K8ssandra K8s services and ports:

 ```bash
 kubectl get services